 At the loan closing, funds are disbursed for the home purchase and, based on previously submitted and accepted contractor bids, renovation funds are placed by the lender in an escrow.
 These renovation funds are then paid in draws to the contractors as the work proceeds with final payments following inspection at completion.
 The actual disbursement schedule, inspections and paperwork required are determined by the lender for each project and in conformance with FHA guidelines.

-What Are the Pros and Cons of These Loans?
+What Are the Pros and Cons of 203k FHA Mortgage Loans?

 The main benefit of these loans is that they give you the ability to buy a home in need of repairs that you might not otherwise have been able to afford to buy.
 Plus, the down payment requirements are minimal, and often you get decent interest rates (note that the interest rates and discount points will vary by 203k lender, so it’s important to make sure that you’re getting a good deal on the loan).

 Make sure you find a 203k specialist to help with this process.
 You want someone who's done these loans, and who knows the government requirements.
-In Montgomery County and Bucks Count we recommend these local agents:
+In Montgomery County and Bucks County, Pennsylvania we recommend these local agents:

 - Ed Rockhill with Movement Mortgage - He is also versed in Conventional HomeStyle Rehab Loans, similar to 203k.